skelviper/CHARMtools/README.md

 # CHARMtools
-Scripts for scHi-C or multi-omics Data analysis and visualization.
+Scripts for scHi-C and multi-omics Data analysis and visualization.